-Although the $\circ$-surpassing relation is the natural surpassing relation that comes up in tropical mathematics, there are occasions in which we want a more general formulation which enables us to choose ${\mathcal A}_{\Null}$ to be any $\tT$-submodule $\mathcal I \supseteq \mathcal A^{\circ}$ of $\mathcal A$ disjoint from $\tT$ (recall that $\mathcal I$ is then necessarily stable by the negation map).
-This notion is particularly relevant to this paper in which we want ${\mathcal A}_{\Null}$ to have special properties.
+Although the $\circ$-surpassing relation is the natural surpassing relation that comes up in tropical mathematics, there are occasions in which we want a more general formulation which enables us to choose ${\mathcal A}_{\Null}$ to be any chosen $\tT$-sub-bimodule $\mathcal I \supseteq \mathcal A^{\circ}$ of $\mathcal A$ disjoint from $\tT$ (recall that $\mathcal I$ is then necessarily stable under the negation map).